 Good posture is critically important to promote, and by ignoring it, you are consciously inflicting pain on your customers.

 Have monitors for rent.
 Have monitor risers or books (go to a charity shop, or hire a local wood shop to make them for a few dollars each).
 Have external keyboards for rent.
-Sell roost stands or its alternative.
-Actually not even for rent, just have them available.
+Sell Roost stands or its alternative the NexStand.
+Actually not even for rent, just have them available for use.

 A fair way to work out the rental price is price of item over working days (260 per year) divided by usage rate (lets say rented on 50% of days); this way the items are paid for after 1 year (and still have resale value), so the equation is: